As Lebanon Reels From Israeli Attacks, the Future Is Murky for a Wounded Hezbollah

 Other experts acknowledged the severity of the blows but were more cautious about writing the group off so quickly, citing its large weapons stockpiles and history of adapting to confront Israel’s much more high-tech military.

-Hezbollah launched cross-border attacks on Israel after the start of the war in Gaza last October in solidarity with Hamas, which is also backed by Iran.
-Israel responded by striking Hezbollah sites in Lebanon, but for many months, both sides made efforts to keep their battle mostly confined to the border area.
+Hezbollah launched cross-border attacks on Israel after the start of the war in Gaza last October in solidarity with the Palestinian group Hamas, which is also backed by Iran.
+Israel responded by striking Hezbollah sites in Lebanon, but for many months, both sides made efforts to keep their battle focused on the border area.
+Hezbollah’s leader, Hassan Nasrallah, has said that the group would continue striking Israel as long as the war in Gaza continued.

-Last week, Israeli leaders sharply escalated its attacks on the group, saying that removing it from the border zone was the only way that the tens of thousands of Israelis who have fled their homes in the area could return home.
+Last week, Israeli leaders sharply escalated the attacks on the group, saying that removing it from the border zone was the only way that the tens of thousands of Israelis who have fled their homes in the area could return home.
+(About 90,000 Lebanese have fled their homes near the border, too.)

-Joseph Daher, who teaches at Lausanne University in Switzerland and wrote a book about Hezbollah, said Israel has greatly increased the pressure but that Hezbollah was unlikely to agree to its demands.
+Joseph Daher, who teaches at Lausanne University in Switzerland and wrote a book about Hezbollah, said Israel had greatly increased the pressure but that Hezbollah was unlikely to agree to its demands.

 “It puts pressure politically and socially on Hezbollah, but will it make Hezbollah separate the Gaza front from the Lebanese front?
 I don’t think so,” he said.
 “Nor will it get Hezbollah to withdraw its military capacities from the border area.”